-D'Orbigny is an unusual achondrite that shows no evidence of brecciation, shock metamorphism, or significant thermal metamorphism, and some believe that it may not have an igneous origin.
+D'Orbigny is an unusual achondrite that shows no evidence of brecciation, shock metamorphism, or significant thermal metamorphism, and some believe that it might not have an igneous origin.
 It consists predominantly of Ca-bearing olivine and anorthite, which compose an intergrowth of plates and networks (Kurat et al., 2004).
 The other major constituent is TiAl-augite, which likely formed later than the olivineanorthite intergrowths.
 A late oxidizing event produced strongly zoned grains of the clinopyroxene Al,Tidiopside-hedenbergite, previously known as fassaite, which now fill most of the intergranular spaces.
 Large (up to 1 cm) clear to milky, green to greenish-white, magnesian olivine megacrysts and polycrystalline olivinites represent one of the earliest phases of the host rock.
 Also representing very early constituents, Cr-bearing Al-spinel and Fe-bearing spinel occur within some olivine and anorthite grains.
-Minor kirschsteinite, ulvöspinel, and troilite (and other sulfides) are present, along with rare awaruite, calcium silico-phosphate (a late-stage crystallization phase similar to silicocarnotite which only crystallizes from Fe-, Ca-, and P-enriched basalt; Mikouchi et al, 2010), and an unidentified FeAlTi silicate.
+Minor kirschsteinite, ulvöspinel, and troilite (and other sulfides) are present, along with rare awaruite, Ca silico-apatite (a late-stage crystallization phase; Mikouchi et al, 2010, 2015), and an unidentified FeAlTi silicate.
 Rare, cm-sized, Mg- and Cr-rich olivine and spinel xenocrysts with granoblastic textures have been identified, similar to those found in greater abundance in other angrites (except Sah 99555).
 The xenocrysts are indicative of a rapid ascension of magma.

 Conversely, instead of formation of the vesicles through an igneous process, it was proposed by Kurat et al. (2002) that they were originally solid spheres composed of one of the earliest and most reduced phases, possibly CaS, which was covered by anorthite-olivine rims and plates.
 The cores were subsequently lost through an oxidizing FeMnCr metasomatism process incorporating water, with the calcium being utilized in the formation of the augite, kirschsteinite, and diopside-hedenbergite.
 This druse formation scenario is consistent with a pneumatolytic formation process.
 Some of the vugs are now filled with glass.